fabianlee/flask-oidc/README.rst

 Project status
 ----------

-This fork was created purely to prove out Windows 2019 ADFS OAuth2/OIDC functionality.
+This fork was created purely to prove out various OAuth2/OIDC enhancements.
 Please see the main project for active development.